rajibchisim/eleventy-site/src/posts/my-first-cms-edit.md

 ---
+excerpt: But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.
+No one rejects, dislikes, or avoids pleasure itself, because it is pleasure, but because those who do not know.
 draft: true
-title: Too much work.
+title: CSS Too much work.
 Let's burn it and say we dumped it in the sewer
 slug: first
-excerpt: But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.
-No one rejects, dislikes, or avoids pleasure itself, because it is pleasure, but because those who do not know.
 author: rajib chisim
 date: 2021-05-23T18:06:32.803Z
-categories:
-  - computer
+tags:
   - css
 ---
 ## Too much work.
 Let's burn it and say we dumped it in the sewer.